zonca/italianschoolsd-website/site/content/accredited-classes.md

 ### When is best to start

 We recommend for kids to enroll in our Italian 1-2 class in 7th grade, this allows them to take Italian 1-2 and Italian 3-4 in middle school.
-Middle schools do not recognize external language classes for credit, however, this allows the kids to start Italian 5-6 in the first year of High School.
+High schools do not recognize language classes for credits taken in middle schools; however when starting in middle school students are given the advantage of satisfying their language requirements earlier.
+In fact once students have successfully passed Italian 5-6 in 9th grade, they will be granted 3 years of language.
-Once the kids have successfully passed Italian 5-6 in 9th grade they will be granted 3 years of language, then they could continue with Italian 7-8 in 10th grade to get an additional year of language education for College admission and also prepare for AP Italian.
+Then they could continue with Italian 7-8 in 10th grade to get an additional year of language education for College admission and also prepare for AP Italian.
+By 10th grade they have satisfied their language requirement and can focus on elective classes offered in the last 2 years of High School.

+Here is the standard academic path:

 * 7th grade: Italian 1-2
 * 8th grade: Italian 3-4
 * 9th grade: Italian 5-6, gets credit with High School for 2 semesters of coursework and 3 years of language education
 * 10th grade: Italian 7-8, gets credit with High School for 2 semesters of coursework and 4 years of language education, prepares for taking AP Italian

-By 10th grade they have satisfied their language requirement and can focus on elective classes offered in the last 2 years of High School.

 Students can also start accredited classes later in their academic career, the latest for reaching 3 years of language would be to start in 10th grade: